 NHS Highland is managed by a Board comprising non-Executive and specific Executive Directors.
 The Board is accountable to the Scottish Government through the Cabinet Secretary for Health and Social Care.
-Board members are appointed by the Scottish Government.
+Board members are by ministerial appointment.
 We employ 10,500 colleagues in a variety of roles across our organisation.
-Our greatest asset is our workforce and, as a Board, we strive to ensure the environment is conducive to ensuring a positive culture, supported and delivered through our NHS and Social Care values.
+Our greatest asset is our workforce and the way we go about our work emanates from the values and behaviours demonstrated daily.
+As a Board, we strive to ensure the environment is conducive to ensuring a positive culture, supported and delivered through our NHS and Social Care values.

-Board meetings are held every two months, and are open to the public and webcast.
+Board meetings are held every two months, are open to the public and are webcast.
 The Board has an annual review which is also open to the public.
 The Chair of the Board, Professor Boyd Robertson, is a native Gaelic speaker and is a strong advocate for the development of Gaelic across the organisation.